-The message consumers are receiving from supplement companies is that there’s no need to worry if you’re not eating enough fruit, fiber and protein as supplements can help to make up for the vitamin deficiencies in your diet.
-The key point that consumers need to be aware of is that not all supplements are created equal.
+The message consumers are receiving from supplement companies is that there’s no need to worry if you or your children not eating enough fruit, fiber and protein as supplements can help to make up for vitamin deficiencies.
+But not all supplements are created equal.
 For some reason it never “clicked” in my mind that MOST of these vitamins and supplements, even the ones for children, are synthetic.
 The vitamin C is not real Vitamin C from a source like oranges.
 Instead it is created in a lab from heaven knows what.
 Researchers are now finding that most vitamins do zip or worse because they’re synthetic.

 Synthetic vitamins offer you much less than you think are receiving.
 Some studies have shown that certain synthetic vitamins give only 50% or less of the biological activity as compared to whole vitamins (vitamins that come directly from vegetables).
 Why do companies choose to use synthetic vitamins if they are not as effective as whole vitamins?
-Many argue they do so because synthetic vitamins cost far less to manufacture.
-I would have to agree.
+Because synthetic vitamins cost far less to manufacture.
 The vitamin business is a racket and not one designed to bring you any measure of health.

 One synthetic vitamin causing much controversy is synthetic vitamin C. Some argue that this form of vitamin C can contribute to the thickening of the arterial walls of the heart by as much as 2.5 times.
 This is potentially very harmful.
 In another study, 22,000 pregnant women were given synthetic Vitamin A. The study was halted because birth defects increased 400% according to the New England Journal of Medicine, 1995.